metaleap/vscode-appz/libs/go/readme.md

 	// Shows a selection list allowing multiple selections.
 	//
-	// `items` ── An array of strings, or a promise that resolves to an array of strings.
-	//
-	// `options` ── Configures the behavior of the selection list.
-	//
-	// `token` ── A token that can be used to signal cancellation.
-	//
-	// `return` ── A promise that resolves to the selected items or `undefined`.
-	ShowQuickPick1(items []string, options QuickPickOptions, token *Cancel) func(func([]string))

-	// Shows a selection list.
-	//
-	// `items` ── An array of strings, or a promise that resolves to an array of strings.
-	//
-	// `options` ── Configures the behavior of the selection list.
-	//
-	// `token` ── A token that can be used to signal cancellation.
-	//
-	// `return` ── A promise that resolves to the selection or `undefined`.
-	ShowQuickPick2(items []string, options *QuickPickOptions, token *Cancel) func(func(*string))

-	// Shows a selection list allowing multiple selections.
-	//
 	// `items` ── An array of items, or a promise that resolves to an array of items.
 	//
 	// `options` ── Configures the behavior of the selection list.